Before you sit down to write, you need a topic, and these essay writing topics can help you get started.

 Will we find solutions to the problems we face today, like poverty and homelessness?
 Will technology enrich our lives further or be the cause of new issues?

-This way they can express their ideas on how the world will look like in a few decades.
+This way, they can express their ideas on how the world will look like in a few decades.
 It also gives you insight into the child’s personality.
 Do they see the positives in everything, or are they a bit more realistic?

 9. A Trip To The Museum

 As children, we loved going to the museum.
-Even today, it’s interesting to look at historical art, sculptures, and old vehicles.Â
+Even today, it’s interesting to look at historical art, sculptures, and old vehicles.

 This essay topic works exceptionally well right after a school holiday.
 Maybe the young student just witnessed some of the best historical pieces.
-Writing about this topic allows them to reconnect with the emotion they felt.
+Writing about this topic allows them to reconnect with the emotions they felt.

-In this essay, ask students what they liked most about visiting the museum, important lessons they learned, and how they felt in the moment.
+In this essay, ask students what they liked most about visiting the museum, what important lessons they learned, and how they felt in the moment.

 10. Describe Meeting A Famous Person